hitottiez/mcf-tracker/README.md

 # mcf-tracker
-This repository includes modified code of [mcf-tracker](https://github.com/nwojke/mcf-tracker#installation) and it can utilize the primitive action features for human tracking.
+This repository includes modified code of [original mcf-tracker](https://github.com/nwojke/mcf-tracker) and it can utilize the primitive action features for human tracking.

-## Clone and build a docker image
+## Cloning this repository and building a docker image
 ```
 git clone --recursive https://github.com/hitottiez/mcf-tracker.git
 cd mcf-tracker
 docker build -t <tagname> .
 ```

-## Run a docker container and login it
+## Running a docker container and login
 Run:
 ```
 docker run -d -it --name <container_name> \